Skip to contents

 5. Aggregate ecosystem characteristics across these weighted analogs

-Unlike traditional AIM implementations that select k nearest climate neighbors, this function uses all analogs within thresholds combined with climate-distance-based weighting.
-This approach eliminates arbitrary choice of k, provides smoother, more continuous results, and lets the weight function (via theta) naturally control influence.
+Unlike traditional AIM implementations that select k nearest climate neighbors, this function uses all analogs within thresholds combined with climate-distance-based kernel weighting.
+This approach eliminates arbitrary choice of k, provides smoother, more continuous results, and lets the kernel function (via theta) naturally control influence.
 (Note that the traditional version can be implemented via analog_search(select = "knn_clim", stat = "mean", ...)).)

 Choosing Parameters